DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ## The Results.

-Installing Proxmox VE on an Intel NUC 10 provides a compact and efficient solution for managing virtual environments.
+Installing Proxmox VE onto an Intel NUC 10 PC results in a compact and efficient solution for creating, and managing, containers and virtual environments.
 The process involves preparing the installation hardware, creating a USB drive that is used as the installation media, and configuring the system to suit my network and storage needs.
-By following the steps outlined, I can effectively set up a robust virtualization platform that supports both containers and virtual machines.
-This setup not only maximizes the capabilities of the Intel NUC but also offers flexibility and scalability for various computing tasks.
+By following the steps above, I can set up a robust virtualization platform that supports both containers and virtual machines.
+This setup not only maximizes the capabilities of the Intel NUC 10 but also offers flexibility and scalability for various computing tasks.

 ---

 ## In Conclusion.

-In this guide, I created a USB installation thumb drive for Proxmox VE, installed Proxmox VE onto a NUC10 PC, learned how to download an OS to Proxmox VE, installed CT templates, created a container, cloned that container multiple times, and created new accounts for those containers.
+In this guide, I created a USB installation thumb drive for Proxmox VE, installed Proxmox VE onto an Intel NUC 10 PC, learned how to download an OS to Proxmox VE, installed CT templates, created a container, cloned that container multiple times, and created new accounts for those containers.
 By following these steps, I maximized the capabilities of the Intel NUC and now enjoy a robust virtualization platform that supports both containers and virtual machines.
 This setup offers flexibility and scalability for various computing tasks, making it perfect for tech enthusiasts and professionals alike.

 Have you tried setting up Proxmox VE on a spare PC?
 What challenges did you face?
 How did you overcome those challenges?
 Let's discuss in the comments below!